 Maria turned to see Cadence and Bergmann rise out of the gate behind her before beaming brightly.
 She then opened another gate with Francis’s proto-conductor and pulled Lita from it.
 Upon request, Lita hopped onto her back, wrapping her arms around her neck and her legs around her waist.
 Lita’s hammering heartbeat bled out from her chest and into Maria’s back, and then into Maria’s heart.
 It was quite exhilirating.

 Nodding, Cadence sank to the floor in front of Francis’s gate and held her ringed fingers over the pale tangerine glow.
 Copper light spilled into the gate from her hands, reappearing in a burst of copper from down the alleyway opposite of their building.
-As a cool draft of wind flooded the courtyard, a handful of figures began to stumble over the barricade and pour out from the alleyway.
+As a cool draft of wind flooded the courtyard, a handful of figures began to stumble over the barricade and pour out from the alleyway into the square where the Augen gathered.
 Men and women in military officer uniforms, all wielding various conductors.
 But all of them were illusions.
 Cadence’s conducting was truly something else.

 One of the Augen members below let out a shout of alarm as they caught sight of the approaching police officers.
 Some fled down the other alleys, while others shouted to bear arms and began firing at the officers with conducting rifles.